john-wigg/LaserDiodeDriver/README.md

 cd build
 ```

-5. Generate the build files and specify the source directory of Micro-Manager:
+5. Generate the build files and specify the source directory of the Micro-Manager core:
 ```
-cmake .. -DMMROOT=path/to/micro-manager
+cmake .. -DMMROOT=path/to/mmCoreAndDevices
 ```
-(If the `MMROOT` option is not specified, it is assumed that the `LaserDiodeDriver` directory is located inside the `DeviceAdapters` or `TestDeviceAdapters` directory inside Micro-Manager's source tree.)
+(If the `MMROOT` option is not specified, it is assumed that the `LaserDiodeDriver` directory is located inside the `DeviceAdapters` or `TestDeviceAdapters` directory inside Micro-Manager core's source tree.)

-**Note**: If the compilation completes but you get "undefined reference" errors when trying to open the adapter in Micro-Manager, the path to Micro-Manager was probably incorrect.
+**Note**: If the compilation completes but you get "undefined reference" errors when trying to open the adapter in Micro-Manager, the path to the Micro-Manager core was probably incorrect.
 Note that if not absolute, paths are relative to the repos root directory (the directory containing `CMakeListst.txt`).

 6. Run the build:
 ```